 The only way to unblock your PIN is to enter the correct PUK code.
 PUK is the abbreviation of “PIN Unlock Key”.
 SO PUK code serves exclusively to unblock SO PIN code and user PUK to unblock user PIN code.
 In the case of 10 consecutive incorrectly entered PUK codes, the PUK code becomes unusable, and the functionality of the card on which the blocked PIN code relates remains blocked forever.

 On the “RSA Keys” tab there are options for creating and managing RSA keys.
-Before working with RSA keys it is necessary that the DL Signer Card be in the uFR reader field that is connected to the computer running the ufr-signer application.
-In addition, SO (Security Officer) is required to be logged in.
+Before working with RSA keys the DL Signer Card must be in the uFR reader field that is connected to the computer running the ufr-signer application.
+Also, SO (Security Officer) is required to be logged in.

 On the “EC Keys” tab there are options for creating and managing EC key.
-Before working with the EC keys, it is necessary that the DL Signer Card be in the uFR reader field that is connected to the computer running the ufr-signer application.
-In addition, SO (Security Officer) is required to be logged in.
+Before working with the EC keys, the DL Signer Card must be in the uFR reader field that is connected to the computer running the ufr-signer application.
+Also, SO (Security Officer) is required to be logged in.

 The DL Signer Cards supports the following standard ECC curves: